ajcwebdev/dash-transcripts/markdown_files/2023-12-18-dash-investment-foundation-proposed-funding.md

 [42:41] dollars, pushing the price down.
 But at least in the short term, if the DIF was to just hold on to that 600 Dash times three 1800 Dash, as a fund awaiting a further price appreciation, it literally
 [42:59] has no difference in terms of the market price of Dash to create it or not create it if it's going into just being held.
 The only difference is creating that Dash increases the market capitalization by
 [43:14] 1800 times 30 or whatever that is.
 We increase the market capitalization with no sell pressure, and we have some opportunity to then invest that for growing the ecosystem.
 I see very, [43:28] very little downside if that was the case, that you were just going to hold it until the price appreciates a bit.
-Yeah, Ryan, exactly.
+Yeah, Rion, exactly.
 You're taking the words out of my mouth.
 That's
 [43:39] exactly what I also felt, and I posted a comment along those lines on the proposal.
 It was, in fact, one of the reasons why we decided to now come forward with it was the budget is being
 [43:55] increased this month.
 If you add up all the proposals that are being listed there, you realize that if something big doesn't pop up in the next three or four days, then a lot of value
 [44:13] will just go unused.
 Those Dash will not be created.
 I understand that it might be the preference of some people to say, "Well, we don't really need to increase the money supply, and